 - Our Pulse tool provides answers for those who are looking for a way to measure employee engagement on an ongoing basis

-- Our 360 and Frameworks tools can help leaders understand how their employed talent is aligned with their business.
+- Our 360 feedback tools and Frameworks tools can help leaders understand how their employed talent is aligned with their business.

 Organizations can update their employee toolkit by exploring ways to measure and keep employees engaged, using employee insight platforms such as QuestionPro Workforce.